Office of the Superintendent of Financial Institutions

 As the ORSA is a dynamic forward-looking process, stress and scenario testing should be an important component used in an insurer's determination of its own capital needs and as it sets and evaluates the adequacy of its Internal Targets and operating capital level throughout the business cycle.

-OSFI, in its normal course supervisory monitoring, may review the company’s ORSA including related documentation and reports to the Board.
+OSFI, in its normal course supervisory monitoring, may review the company's ORSA including related documentation and reports.
 OSFI will consider this information in its assessment of inherent risks and risk management practices.
-OSFI does not approve an insurer’s ORSA.
+OSFI does not approve an insurer's ORSA.

 OSFI expects the ORSA to be tailored to and cover the consolidated operations of an insurer.
 An insurer's capital assessment should consider the risks of its domestic and foreign operations as well as group risks.
 It should also consider the availability of capital and assets in each jurisdiction for on-going viability and for the protection of policyholders and creditors of each insurance entity.